w0rd-driven/beatseek/documentation/diary/index.md

 # Developer Diary

 The following are entries for each day I worked on the project until the demo day.
-Hopefully I'll track this through to completion but this takes up a not insignificant amount of time.

 ## Table of Contents